json-schema-org/blog/README.md

   ├── context                     # Various React's contexts used in website ├── css                         # Various CSS files ├── lib                         # Various JS code for preparing static data to render in pages ├── pages                       # Website's pages source.
-It includes raw markdown files and React page templates.
-  │    ├── about                  # Raw content for /about page
+Only the blog!
   │    ├── blog                   # Blog posts
-  │    └── docs                   # Content for /docs/* pages
   ├── public                      # Data for site metadata and static content such as images ├── scripts                     # Scripts used in the build and dev processes ├── next.config.js              # Next.js configuration file